MicrosoftDocs/data-api-builder-docs/data-api-builder/running-using-data-api-builder-cli.md

 ## Get started using `dab` CLI

-To quickly get started using the CLI, make sure you have read the [Getting Started](./get-started/get-started-with-data-api-builder.md) guide to become familiar with basic Data API builder concepts and then use [`dab` CLI](./dab-cli.md) to learn how to use the CLI tool.
+To quickly get started using the CLI, make sure you have read the [Getting Started](./get-started/get-started-with-data-api-builder.md) guide to become familiar with basic Data API builder concepts, and then use [`dab` CLI](./data-api-builder-cli.md) to learn how to use the CLI tool.

 ## Uninstall `dab` CLI